-In the topical and enthralling film ‘V for Vendetta’ directed by James McTeigue, differing camera angles, lighting and music are used to portray his intentions.
-The ‘Domino’ scene and the ‘Final Fight’ scene both use these cinematography techniques to effectively convey an important message regarding government control.
+In the topical and enthralling film ‘V for Vendetta’ directed by James McTeigue, differing camera shots/angles, lighting and music are used to portray his intentions.
+The ‘Domino’ scene and the ‘Final Fight’ scene both use these cinematography techniques to effectively convey an important message regarding the power of ideas.
 Throughout the film we follow the life of Evey, who lives in a not so futuristic London which is now controlled by a tyrannical chancellor and has become a fascist state, where day to day life is restricted and freedom is hard to come by.
 Introduction to V changes the course of the film.
 Through a series of acts we discover that he is a vigilante attempting to change the course of history, drawing inspiration from the acts of Guy Fawkes in 1605.
 V aims to return London to freedom and remove the totalitarian government by provoking the public enough to no longer fear their leaders and thus overthrow them.
 Accompanied by Evey he shows London the power of ideas and what influence they can have upon society when applied with conviction and support.

-The final fight scene begins with a wide-angle shot of the entire area, displaying V and his adversaries who have him surrounded and seemingly without escape.
-We see V standing completely isolated from any means of rescue, and directly opposite him stands his key antagonist Peter Creedy, a member of the leadership group, this allows us to grasp the situation; it is essentially V versus the government represented by Creedy.
-Defeat of the Creedy and the police would foreshadow defeat of the government and the Old Bailey.
-The scene itself has incredibly dark lighting, the music is soft and water can be heard dripping down implying an underground location.
+The Final Fight scene begins with a full shot of the entire area, displaying V and his adversaries who have him surrounded and seemingly without escape.
+We see V standing completely isolated from any means of rescue, and directly opposite him stands his key antagonist Peter Creedy, a member of the State leadership group.
+This allows us to grasp the situation; it is essentially V versus the government represented by Creedy.
+Defeat of Creedy and the police would foreshadow defeat of the government and the houses of parliament.
+The scene itself has incredibly dark lighting, the music is soft and water can be heard dripping down implying an underground location, the darkness effectively pairs with the ominous music to present an image of danger with V’s fate unknown.
 Light shines on V as police attempt to remove his mask showing his dominance although he is the minority.
 Whilst this is happening the music builds up gradually before stopping, upon this Creedy can be heard telling his men “kill him”.
 Bullets get released from all parts of the room, supposedly killing V in the process.
 However, once this has subsided we see that death is not the case.
-A close up of V confirms this as the camera zooms in on his face to show him breathing heavily.
+A close up shot of V confirms this as the camera zooms in on his face to show him breathing heavily, emphasising his strength.
 We see that it requires more than just bullets to kill him.
-The return of music symbolises that the tables have turned, it is now V’s turn.
-Thunderous, rumbling sounds coincide with V stating ‘my turn turn’.
+The return of music symbolises that the tables have turned, it is now V’s chance for victory.
+Thunderous, rumbling sounds coincide with V stating “my turn”.
 The following events display the power that V has in his idea.
 He dispatches every policeman and ends up facing Mr Creedy alone.
 Creedy, obviously astounded by V’s abilities questions how human he is.
-“Beneath this mask there is more than flesh.
-Beneath this mask there is an idea, Mr Creedy, and ideas are bulletproof.”
-V’s reply shows us how much an idea means to him and how much he believes in it.
-Nothing will prevent him from carrying out his plans and instilling his beliefs into the public in a hope to exact change in the State.
-The power of ideas and the influence that they can have on society can be transferred to the real world.
-Martin Luther King Jr, an American activist for Civil Rights believed in a USA where blacks lived in an equal society with whites and were not oppressed in any way, allowing them a life free of prejudice.
-Although not achieved in his lifetime, Luther King certainly set the foundations for this equality by spreading his ideas throughout the country and by influencing the opinions of others, most significantly via non-violent protests and use of emotive language in his carefully crafted speeches.
-He is essentially the polar opposite in terms of methods to achieve his goals to V but they both possess the same end goal.
-A change in society for the betterment of others.
-They both sacrificed their lives for the cause and both dedicated their lives to achieving their goals.
+Here the director wants us to also wonder what it is that inspires V to do what he does and manage to survive through all the adversities.
+Creedy simply puts our thoughts into words for which an answer is provided by V. His ideas are what pushes him and what allows him to do what he does.